What We Do

 The main aspiration for people who are homeless is to have a home of their own; to have a grounding sanctuary that provides safety, stability and peace.

 Our Case Workers at The Bridge work on a one-to-one basis with our guests to help them to achieve this.
-Firstly, by supporting them with getting into short-term supported accommodation and again, into independent permanent housing.
+Firstly, by supporting them with getting into short-term supported accommodation and then again, into independent permanent housing.

 However, we understand that housing someone is not always the end goal and that living in accommodation after being homeless for a long time does not automatically solve a person's problems, and in some cases may even cause difficulties that weren't previously there.